Palming

-Palming a coin, from early-20th century writings on magic by Ellis Stanyon.
+Palming a coin, from early 20th-century writings on magic by Ellis Stanyon.

-Palming is a technique for holding or concealing an object in the hand.
+Palming is a technique for holding an object in the center (palm) of the hand, without using the fingers for grasping.
 It is used frequently by magicians to conceal a card, coin, or other object.
-When it is done skillfully, the hand containing the palmed object is perceived to be completely empty.
+When it is done skilfully, the hand containing the palmed object is perceived to be completely empty by others.

 Methods

-A method for palming is known as a palm.
-These methods differ depending on the object intended to be concealed: its particular size, shape and flexibility.
+The methods for palming differ depending on the object intended to be concealed: its particular size, shape and flexibility.
 Any method of holding the object in the hand so that it cannot be directly seen by the spectators and such that the position of the hand does not arouse suspicion, i.e. the hand is perceived to be empty, can be used as a palm.

 Uses

 Palming an object generally allows for one of four effects to take place: